I'm a gardener and nature lover. I enjoy writing articles and how-to guides that help people learn new things.

-Before you buy too many things that you don't need, check out these must have seed starting supplies.
+Before you buy too many things that you don't need, check out these must-have seed-starting supplies.
 They include everything that you need to germinate seeds indoors and get plants ready for transplanting in spring.

 Easy Way to Grow Plants From Seed

-Growing plants from seed is really simple if you just follow these key steps
+Growing plants from seed is really simple if you just follow these key steps:

-3. Moisten the soil before planting
+- Moisten the soil before planting.

-5. Use bottom heat for fast germination
+- Use bottom heat for fast germination.

-7. Only transplant things like tomatoes
+- Only transplant things like tomatoes.

-9. Harden the plants off
+- Harden the plants off.

-10. Plant after danger of frost
+- Plant after danger of frost.

 To make the job truly simple, you just need planting pots, a tray with a cover, soil, a heating mat, and a light source—but don't spend a lot of money.
 All of these things can be found inexpensively.
 Check out the options below for the kind that I have found to work best after many years of growing my own plants from seed.

 Planting Pots for Seedlings

 Let's talk about pots first.
 There are many inexpensive tray systems out there that you can find in the nursery each spring, but the ones that are all together in one huge tray offer little flexibility or room as seedlings grow.
 I truly hate them.
-Other options that I have learned to dislike are peat pots or those expandable peat pods, and virtually any elaborate seed starting system that you can buy in one big package.
+Other options that I have learned to dislike are peat pots or those expandable peat pods and virtually any elaborate seed starting system that you can buy in one big package.

 All of these things cost too much and either won't last long enough or are just not flexible enough.

 Except for something really simple like zinnias or marigolds, I always use 2.25-inch plastic pots for starting seeds.
-I can find these at the local nursery for a very low price and I find that they are the perfect container.
+I can find these at the local nursery for a very low price, and I find that they are the perfect container.

-After each season, I hand wash all of my pots (and there are a lot) in a 10% bleach solution, the rest water, to remove any soil-borne diseases from giving me a problem next year.
-I air dry them, put them in a big box, and wait until next year to start again.
+After each season, I hand-wash all of my pots (and there are a lot) in a 10% bleach solution, the rest water, to remove any soil-borne diseases so they don't give me a problem next year.
+I air-dry them, put them in a big box, and wait until next year to start again.

-Trust me when I tell you to stay away from expensive self watering systems.
+Trust me when I tell you to stay away from expensive self-watering systems.
 They work well enough, but it's just too much hassle.
 Placing your 2.25-inch pots in a big seedling tray and giving them a "bath" to drink once per week from the bottom is not that difficult, and you have total control over your water.

 Use a "Soil-less" Mix for Germination

-Vermiculite is the secret ingredient to seed-starting soil that holds moisture and keeps the soil loose no matter what, so your plant's young roots grow fast.
-You'll know as soon as you run your hands through this seed starting ingredient why it works.
+Vermiculite is the secret ingredient to seed-starting soil that holds moisture and keeps the soil loose no matter what, so your plants' young roots grow fast.
+You'll know as soon as you run your hands through this seed-starting ingredient why it works.